 In addition to customer survey results, for firms that were evaluated in

-our last full, published article, our Ratings Tables shows tallies
+our last full, published article, our Ratings Tables show tallies of

 When using the complaint information, keep in mind that complaints are